utensil/blog/content/posts/math-2024/index.md

 Its application to physics has the potential to formulate differential geometry in a more general setting, without assuming the existence of a locally Euclidean space as manifold did.
 It's believe that this approach can overcome some difficulties in Quantum field theory even Quantum gravity, because locally there might be no concept of a metric space at all {{< cite "mallios2015differential" >}}.

+Note that there are CAS systems that can do sheaf cohomology etc., e.g. [Macaulay2](https://macaulay2.com/), [OSCAR](https://www.oscar-system.org/).

 ## TODOs

 Incorporating the following interests into this post: